tdevere/AppCenterSupportDocs/Build_Scripts/Remove_Project_From_Solution.md

 * You are trying to avoid a build issue with that project
 * You want improved build performance by excluding projects which do not need to be rebuilt

 This script requires the use of a [custom build variable](https://docs.microsoft.com/en-us/appcenter/build/custom/variables/) to be configured.
-The values of these do not matter but you may make them boolean: true/false to make them more understanable.
+The values of these do not matter but you may make them boolean: true/false to make them more understandable.

 * RemoveUWPProjects
 * RemoveANDROIDProjects